clarissachng/clarissachng.github.io/README.md

 - HTML
 - CSS
-- React
+- JavaScript (jQuery)

+## Built With

+Mobile responsiveness is NOT ready yet!

 ## Contact Me
 Do reach out to me if you have any feedbacks or questions through the contact information provided in my portfolio website!

 I'm always open to new opportunities and collaborations.
 Let's connect!
-Thank you~ -->
+Thank you~